hawkespoulter/r_cards/README.md

-- add turn order to db
+- add start button that initializes turn order
-- add current turn
-- add is turn for player
+- add name to create user
 - ui show players and current turn
 - frontend to move through turns
 - ui, play pile (next button for now that moves turn to next player, can only be pressed if is ur turn)